 Despite some improvements to ensure the physical safety of women in prison the new policy was still seriously flawed.
 Male-born transgender prisoners, including those with a history of sexual or violent offending against women, would still be allowed to mix with female inmates.

 One brave woman in prison decided to make a stand and is now suing the government saying the new transgender policy puts her and other women in danger.
 Fair Play For Women is supporting her legal claim and has provided written evidence to the court regarding our engagement with MOJ and HMPPS officials.
 We also attended the court hearing on the 28th October 2020 which was adjourned on the day due to a late submission of evidence by the defence.
-The case is now expected to proceed early in the new year.
+The case is now expected to proceed at some point in early 2021.
 Watch this space for updates.

 The claimant’s legal team will argue that the new transgender policies do not adequately consider the detrimental impact on female prisoners and should be quashed.
 This is a crucial step on the journey to ensure the safety and well-being of women in prison is protected.
 If the MOJ is ordered to scrap its transgender guidance this means we’ll have another chance to make sure the impact on women is properly considered.
 This time the MOJ will have to conduct a comprehensive analysis of all the risks and harms to women and to do this in full and effective consultation with experts, advocates for female prisoners and female prisoners themselves.